Instructor of Film

-For Jeremy Nielsen, the fledgling film program at Central Wyoming College is all about making movies and he puts cameras into the hands of his students the very first day.
+For Jeremy Nielsen, the film program at Central Wyoming College is all about making movies and he puts cameras into the hands of his students the first day.
+Students focus on film production as well as critical studies.

 Nielsen grew up in Salt Lake City and fell in love with making movies in junior high.
 Using his family home as a studio to crank out would-be box office hits, Jeremy began focusing on a more realistic pursuit and enrolled in the film program at the University of Utah.
-While his film career was delayed for several years when he worked in the music industry, he recognized the need to get a “real job” after touring the country with a band as its bass player.
+While his film career was delayed for several years when he worked in the music industry, he recognized the need to get a “real job” after touring the country with a band.